Jack Rodwell: Western Sydney Wanderers

 After playing professionally in England for 15 years, Rodwell took up a new challenge, moving to Australia with his Australian wife and son, saying: "Physically, when I'm fit, I'm a young 30.
 I haven't actually got loads of miles on the clock and I can carry on.
 The chance for Australia came up and we made the decision as a family".
 He rejected any suggestion that the A-League is a "retirement league", due to the athleticism of "young and fit" footballers that is challenge for him to "replenished 'engine to get up and down'".
 On 18 November 2021, Australian A-League Men club Western Sydney Wanderers announced Rodwell had signed for the club on a one-year deal after training with them for two weeks under manager Carl Robinson.

 He made his debut for Western Sydney Wanderers debut, coming on as a 77th minute substitute, in a 0–0 draw against Sydney FC on 20 November 2021.
 Rodwell made his first start in more than two and a half years, in a 2–0 win against Wellington Phoenix on 3 December 2021.
 After missing two matches due to injury, he scored his first goal for the club on his return from injury, in a 3–3 draw against Melbourne City on 9 January 2022.
 Four weeks later on 5 February 2022, Rodwell captained his first match at Western Sydney Wanderers against Perth Glory and scored the winning goal, in a 1–0 win.
-However, he spent the next two months out due to injuries on two separate occasions.
+However, he spent the next two months out due to injuries on two occasions.
 After returning from injury, Rodwell scored his third goal for the club, in a 3–2 win against Newcastle Jets on 20 April 2022.
 By the end of the 2021–22 season, he had made 14 appearances, scoring three times in all competitions.

 Rodwell was named as captain of the A-League All-Stars team in a friendly with Barcelona in May 2022 after being called up.
 On 1 July 2022, Western Sydney Wanderers began talks with Rodwell over a new contract.